-Last but not the least, the younger and more qualified partner should be the primary applicant to get highest CRS score.
+Last but not the least, the younger and more qualified partners should be the primary applicant to get the highest CRS score.

 Canada Immigration department (CIC) runs a draw and announces a points cut-off every 2 to 3 weeks.
 The points to get Canada PR invite changes with each draw.

 Example: As of December 11, 2019: the cut-off was 472.
 If your score is equal to or higher than 472, AND your application is already in the express entry pool, then you will receive an Invitation to Apply (ITA).

 CRS Score Cut Off Meaning

 As you can see from the chart below, at the time of cut-off there were 134,635 applicants in the Express Entry pool.
 Among these, 3200 applicants above the score of 472 were invited.

 On average, CIC is known to typically hand out invitations to 3600 applicants in each draw.
 So what does this mean?

 It means that CIC is more focused on inviting a fixed number of applicants in each draw.
 The cut-off score is decided by the number of applicants in the pool with the highest scores.

 Is the score likely to come down, go up further or stay the same?